 - HDFC Capital Protection Oriented Schemes

-This is a scheme that aims at generating an income by investing in the debt markets.
-The instruments that they invest in come with fixed maturity dates and offer investors a low risk investment environment.
+This is a scheme that is aimed at generating income for investors by investing in the debt market.
+The instruments that they invest in come with fixed maturity dates.

-HDFC Mutual Funds has a lot of offer to potential investors.
-The company boasts of offering investor a chance to invest profitably.
+HDFC Mutual Fund has a lot of offer to potential investors.
+The company boasts of offering customers a chance to invest profitably.
 This is made obvious by the following observations about the company.

 - Many of the products offered by the company come with CRISIL ratings of 3 and above.